Compliance Certificate

 Guidelines for Buying or Selling a Property

-A Compliance Certificate must be issued before title can be transferred to a new owner.
-It is up to the buyer and seller to determine who will obtain the Compliance Certificate.
+Obtain a Compliance Certificate before transferring title by fixing the PSL, if necessary, and then having an EBMUD inspector witness the PSL verification test (an air or water pressure test of the PSL).
+The buyer and seller will negotiate who will obtain the Compliance Certificate.
 Alternatively, you may request a Time Extension Certificate which provides an additional six months for obtaining a Compliance Certificate.

 S1.
 Determine if the existing PSL is in compliance

 Determine if the existing PSL meets the requirements of the Regional PSL Ordinance.
-Hire a plumbing contractor to check for leaks and other defects.
-Your contractor will advise you if work is needed (steps S2 & S3) for your PSL to pass the EBMUD inspection.
-If no work is required, proceed to step S4 below.
+Hire a plumbing contractor to check for leaks and other defects (the upper lateral only in Alameda and Albany and the entire upper and lower lateral in all other regions).
+Your contractor will advise you if work is needed (steps S2 & S3) for your PSL to pass the PSL verification test.
+If no work is required, proceed to step S4 below (except for properties in Emeryville where step S2 is required even if no repair or replacement is performed).

 S2.
 Obtain required municipal permits